visualboyadvance-m/visualboyadvance-m/README.md

 in the shell where you built it.

-**NOTE:** you will not see debug console messages because it is a GUI app, we will try to fix this for debug builds.
+If you built with `-DCMAKE_BUILD_TYPE=Debug`, you will get a console app and will see debug messages, even in mintty.

 If you want to start the binary from e.g. a shortcut or Explorer, you will need to put `c:\msys64\mingw32\bin` for 32 bit builds and `c:\msys64\mingw64\bin`